theSoberSobber/Tex-Blog/README.md

 # Tex-Blog
-A blog page generator that generates html from your Tex (with md as intermediate).
+A blog page generator that generates html from your Tex (with md as intermediate). <br />
+Tbh, just trying to get something up at theSoberSobber.github.io/theSoberSobber, as I hate frontend 😭

 ---